guardian/ssm-scala/README.md

-  --oldest                 Selects the oldest instance if more than one instance was specified --private                Use private IP address (must be routable via VPN Gateway) --raw                    Unix pipe-able ssh connection string --bastion <value>        connect through the given bastion specified by its instance id --bastion-port <value>   connect through the given bastion at a given port
+  --oldest                 Selects the oldest instance if more than one instance was specified --private                Use private IP address (must be routable via VPN Gateway) --raw                    Unix pipe-able ssh connection string --bastion <value>        Connect through the given bastion specified by its instance id --bastion-port <value>   Connect through the given bastion at a given port --bastion-user <value>   Connect to bastion as this user (default: ubuntu)
 ```

 There are two mandatory configuration items.